-- water quality is tested first at the desalination plant, and again at all delivery points
+- Water quality is first tested at the desalination plant in Wonthaggi, and again at all delivery points

-- desalinated water from the plant in Wonthaggi travels to Berwick through an 84-kilometre, two-way pipeline — with pipeline offtakes enabling South Gippsland and Western Port to receive water from the plant, and from Melbourne, if needed
+- Desalinated water travels towards Melbourne through an 84-kilometre two-way pipeline – with pipeline offtakes enabling South Gippsland and Western Port to receive water from the plant, and from Melbourne, if needed

-- the water joins our supply network at Berwick and flows on to Cardinia Reservoir, where it mixes with water from our catchments — so that water can then be transferred to Silvan Reservoir and on to most of Melbourne?
+- Desalinated water enters our supply network at Berwick and flows on to Cardinia Reservoir, where it mixes with water from our catchments

 Watch this video for more information:

 See how much water the Victorian Desalination Plant has contributed to Melbourne’s water supplies over the last 30 days.